 The entrance path goes to the left and curves up.
 Just at the top, right before the gates, look up to see the battlements where the Blarney Stone resides.

 It is possible to see someone dropping their head and shoulders backwards through the opening in the battlement to reach and kiss the stone.

 The inside of the castle is a series of small rooms and passageways that are largely empty.
 Rooms of note have plaques with information about their purpose.

 At the lowest level under the tower house lies the dungeon, which reputedly had served as the castle’s prison.
 A nearby chamber may have housed the well that provided water during sieges.

 One of the most dominant rooms in the castle is the three-story family room, which no longer has a roof.
-It does provide a view of the battlements and Blarney Stone above.
+It does offer a view of the battlements and Blarney Stone above.

-The climb to the top of the castle can be somewhat tasking because of the number of steep and narrow steps.
-But getting to the top provides a commanding view of the green countryside from the battlements and access to the Blarney Stone.
+The climb to the top of the castle is somewhat tasking because of the number of steep and narrow steps.
+But getting to the top gives access to the Blarney Stone and a commanding display of the green countryside from the battlements.

 Kissing the Blarney Stone

 Anyone who wants to kiss the Blarney Stone (or pretend to do it) must lie on their back, arch their head and shoulders down through an opening in the battlement and kiss the stone on the outside wall.

 The wall has two handrails for gripping.
 As another safety precaution, a castle employee holds the visitors and guides them in the proper way to arch back.